 The basics form the correct foundation of the progressive training of the horse, independent of the execution of specific test movements.
 The basics include: pure rhythm with suitable tempo; relaxation/suppleness/elasticity/looseness; correct contact/connection; impulsion, straightness, and longitudinal balance suitable to the level and exercise - in other words, all the criteria of the Pyramid of Training/Training Scale.
+Correctness of the basics is indicated by the preservation and/or improvement in:

-- the purity and quality of the gaits and paces - the gymnastic ability and physique of the horse, and the horse's attitude and rideability
+- the purity and quality of the gaits and paces - the gymnastic ability and physique of the horse, and - the horse's attitude and rideability